About EGSH

 Via EGSH — Authorised Real Estate Services Trustee Centre

-EGSH processes DLD property valuation applications directly through the DLD system.
+EGSH, as an authorised DLD trustee centre, processes property valuation applications directly through the DLD system.
 The procedure is as follows:

 Step 1 — Visit EGSH with the required documents.